pdcawley/bofh.org.uk/content/post/recursive-sql-recipes.md

-title = "A recipe is just a directed acyclic graph…" author = ["Piers Cawley"] date = 2019-03-04 lastmod = 2019-03-07T12:00:55+00:00 slug = "recursive-sql-recipes"
+title = "A recipe is just a directed acyclic graph…" author = ["Piers Cawley"] date = 2019-03-04 lastmod = 2020-05-03T18:05:37+01:00 slug = "recursive-sql-recipes"
 draft = false
 series = "Bakehouse diary"
+math = true
 +++

 In [the last post](/2019/02/25/baking-with-emacs) I handwaved the way I represented bakery formulae in the bakery database, so here's a little more detail.
-It helps to think of a bakery formula as a node on a directed acyclic[^fn:1] graph with weighted edges, where the weights are literally weights.
+It helps to think of a bakery formula as a node on a directed acyclic{{% marginnote %}}If you ignore the fact that a starter is made of flour, water and starter.
+Which, of course, we're going to.{{% /marginnote %}} graph with weighted edges, where the weights are literally weights.
 Here's the graph a for a  couple of products

 <div class="RESULTS">
   <div></div>